rcmdnk/vim_ahk/README.md

 |Space| Right.|
 |Enter| Move to the beginning of the next line.|

+> [!NOTE]
-Note: Enter works only for editor applications (for other than Explorer, Q-dir, it works as Enter even in the normal mode).
+> Enter works only for editor applications (for other than Explorer, Q-dir, it works as Enter even in the normal mode).

 In addition, `Repeat` is also available for some commands.